atmoswing/atmoswing-user-manual/docs/app-viewer/usage.rst

 Display of the time series
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a station is selected (on the map or in the drop-down list on the sidebar), the graph of the expected time series is displayed (Figure below).
-This graph corresponds to the model selected at the time of clicking on the station.
+This graph corresponds to the selected method when clicking on the station.
 The display options (in the upper left panel) are as follows:

 - The 3 classical quantiles (20%, 60%, 90%) in the form of thick blue lines.
 - Every tenth of a quantile as a grey surface
 - All analogues in the form of small grey crosses
 - The 10 best analogues as yellow - orange - red crosses.
 The colors are proportional to the rows of the analogs.
 Red is for the best analog and yellow for the 10th.
 - The 5 best analogues according to the same principle.
-- The value of the return time of 10 years in the form of a red line.
+- The value for a 10 years return period in the form of a red line.
-- The values of different return times.
+- The values of different return periods.
-- Traces of the old forecasts.
+- Traces of the previous forecasts.

-The lower left panel is the list of old forecasts.
-These are automatically imported before the graph is displayed.
+The lower left panel is the list of the previous forecasts.
+These are automatically imported when displaying the graph.

 .. image:: img/frame-plot-timeseries.png
    :align: center